matinraayai/ai-jumpstart-docs/docs/source/access/login.rst

 .. warning::
    Login nodes are only for connecting to the Discovery cluster.
 They are not meant to run any kind of compute jobs or transferring files bigger than 100 MBs.
+See :external:doc:`using-discovery/transferringdata` and :external:doc:`using-discovery/globus` for instructions on how to transfer data on Windows and Mac(Unix) to the Discovery cluster.

 Working with Bash on Discovery
 ++++++++++++++++++++++++++++++
 The Discovery cluster runs on CentOS Linux, with Bash as its default Shell.
-See :extern:doc:`first_steps/bashrc` for useful tips for configuring your Bash environment on Discovery.
+See :external:doc:`first_steps/bashrc` for useful tips for configuring your Bash environment on Discovery.